marzelwidmer/microservices-demo/README.md

 ![GitHub WebHooks](/img/GitHub-WebHooks.png)

-Now when we push something on the all projects will be build and deployed on Openshift.
+Now when we will push all projects will be build and deployed on Openshift.

 ![GitHub WebHooks](/img/Builds.png)